kratapps/slack-for-one-logger/README.md

 # Slack for One Logger
-Configurable One Logger Plugin to send Slack messages.
+One Logger Plugin to send Slack messages.